Loan modifications destroyed the move-up market for a generation

 With listings soaring and prices now weakening around the country, the number of underwater homeowners will be increasing rather than falling.
 Here is my advice to you and to your clients in this situation:

 - Disregard the optimistic pundits and do not assume that your underwater house will regain its equity in the foreseeable future.

-- If you are thinking of moving, put your house on the market now at a realistic price and take your lumps before the market deteriorates further.
+- If you are thinking of moving try this company, put your house on the market now at a realistic price and take your lumps before the market deteriorates further.

 If you have clients with underwater investment properties, my analysis also applies to them.
 They should seriously consider liquidating their investment real estate holdings while markets are still liquid.

 Since Keith believes house prices will do down, his advice is to sell.
 Since I don’t believe house prices will drop much, I don’t see much urgency to sell — of course, since I don’t believe prices will rise much from here, I don’t see much urgency to buy either.